openhab/openhab1-addons/bundles/binding/org.openhab.binding.frontiersiliconradio/README.md

 3. Go to your web browser and enter: `http://<IP>/fsapi/CREATE_SESSION?pin=<PIN>`
 4. If the response is similar to `FS_OK 6836164442`, your radio is most likely compatible with this binding
 5. If you radio works with this binding, please add it to the list above by [Editing this page](Frontier-Silicon-Radio-Binding/_edit)!

+There is also a binding specifically for openHAB 2 [here](http://docs.openhab.org/addons/bindings/fsinternetradio/readme.html)

 ## Binding Configuration